berkley4/ungoogled-chromium-debian/.github/README.md

 # continue with preparing the chromium git repo below
 ```

-## Resetting an existing repo (do before updating & skip if clone/prep has just been done)
+## Repo reset (skip if you have just cloned for the first time)

-To re-compile or otherwise reset the build environment, go into build/src and do the following
+## If re-compiling or updating, go into build/src and do the following :-

 ```sh
 # If build/src/debian/domsubcache.tar.gz exists, revert domain substitution
 ./debian/submodules/ungoogled-chromium/utils/domain_substitution.py revert \